-Dental sealants are a protective coating of plastic material that is painted onto teeth that have significant pits and grooves that can trap food particles and bacteria.
-Typically they are applied as soon as children get their first and second molars at 6 and 12 years old.
+Dental sealants are a protective clear coating that is applied over back molars that have deep grooves that can trap food particles and bacteria.
+Typically sealants are recommended as soon as children get their first and second molars at 6 and 12 years old.

 If you suffer from bruxism, you should wear a mouthguard at night to avoid applying so much pressure to your teeth.
 We also recommend that you refrain from using your teeth as tools, smoking, or chewing on hard and sticky foods.